 As a self-employed person you must also pay Class 2 National Insurance Contributions (NICs).
 Editor’s note, 2018: for the 20118-19 tax year these are charged at £2.95 a week.
 You can register for both NICs and Self Assessment through the HMRC website.

 Once your turnover reaches a certain threshold, you will be required to register for VAT.
 Some business owners choose to register before they reach this threshold.
 Read more about VAT registration.

 You should also get into the habit of budgeting for tax as soon as possible.
-Make sure that you set aside enough cash each month to ensure that you can pay your tax bill when it comes due.
+Make sure that you set aside enough cash each month to ensure that you can pay your tax bill when it becomes due.
 Consider investing in bookkeeping software to make this process as simple as possible.

 Insurance is a vital consideration for any business owner.
 Your insurance requirements will depend on the nature of your work, and on the nature of your clients.
 You are, however, likely to require professional indemnity insurance and public liability insurance.
-If you become an employer you will be legally obliged to take out employers’ liability insurance.
+If you become an employer you will usually be legally obliged to take out employers’ liability insurance.